yurm04/gatsby-source-nytimes-books-api/docs/CONTRIBUTING.md

 ```

 ### Setup
-To set up the plugin in your Gatsby project you will have to add it to your project's `config.js`.
+To set up the plugin in your Gatsby project you will have to add it to your project's `gatsby-config.js`.
 Check out the [README](../README.md#how-to-use) for details on what properties to include.
 Once you include the plugin, you can run Gatsby locally and you should be able to query data:

 ```
 gatsby develop
 ```

-#### Testing Locally
+#### Validating Locally
-To test changes made locally, make sure you are querying and receiving the data you expect.
+To validate changes made locally, make sure you are querying and receiving the data you expect.
 Refer to the [README](../README.md#how-to-query-for-data) to find out what is queryable.

 #### Tests and Linting
 This project uses the git hooks via the [`husky`](https://github.com/typicode/husky/tree/v0.14.3) package to run tests and lint code before each commit.
 When making changes to the codebase please make sure to lint and write tests against your work.

+#### How to run tests

+`npm test`